Chief Design Officer, Helsinki Lab and the Helsinki design community

 Helsinki Design Week is one of the main partners of the City of Helsinki in making design visible, and the City of Helsinki is one of the main partners of this design festival organised annually in September.
 Helsinki Design Week, the largest design festival in the Nordic countries, explores many themes important for Helsinki and presents design on a broad basis both to professionals and to ordinary citizens.

 Design is one of the focal areas in Helsinki’s international activities.
 Helsinki is internationally recognised as a city that makes innovative use of design, and Helsinki’s experiences and views are appreciated in the international arena.

 Helsinki is active in international architecture and design networks.

 Helsinki participates in the main international architecture and design forums and festivals.
-For example, Helsinki is the Guest City of Asia’s largest design festival Beijing Design Week, which will be held in the autumn of 2021.
+For example, Helsinki was the Guest City of Asia’s largest design festival Beijing Design Week 2021.

 Helsinki also collaborates with international research institutes and organisations.
 Helsinki has been invited to join several programmes of Bloomberg Philanthropies of the United States to develop, for example, digital innovations and smart mobility together with top universities.

 Helsinki explored the use of design in solving social problems in an innovation programme organised by Bloomberg Philanthropies and Harvard University.
 The goal of this programme was to strengthen the participants’ proficiency in the principles and methods of user-oriented service development in city organisations.
 Helsinki was the first European city to participate in this programme.